ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ```

 The first thing to do is make sure the HTTP RPC interface is enabled.
-This means for geth we supply the `--http` flag on startup.
-In this example we use the geth node on a private development chain.
+This means we supply Geth with the `--http` flag on startup.
+In this example we use the Geth node on a private development chain.
 Using this approach we don't need ether on the real network.

 ```bash